-Is SARS-CoV-2 contagious?
+Is SARS-CoV-2 Contagious?

 There is also evidence that the virus can be spread through the fecal-oral route, which supports the recommendation for frequent handwashing.
-Infected feces can contaminate food, surfaces, and hands and potentially lead to illness.7 In China, health officials have begun using anal swabs to test for SARS-CoV-2 and report their accuracy to be superior to nasal and throat swabs.
-Anal swabbing was initiated after research noted that traces of the virus can remain longer in the anus than in the respiratory tract.8
+Infected feces can contaminate food, surfaces, and hands and potentially lead to illness.6 In China, health officials have begun using anal swabs to test for SARS-CoV-2 and report their accuracy to be superior to nasal and throat swabs.
+Anal swabbing was initiated after research noted that traces of the virus can remain longer in the anus than in the respiratory tract.7

-Importantly, persons who test positive for SARS-CoV-2 virus may not go on to develop COVID-19 illness.
+Importantly, persons who test positive for the SARS-CoV-2 virus may not go on to develop COVID-19 illness.
 On average, individuals exposed to SARS-CoV-2 will begin to develop COVID-19 symptoms within five days.
 Most people who develop symptoms will do so within 12 days.
 Rarely, symptoms may begin within two days or after 14 days.9

 The reverse transcriptase quantitative polymerase chain reaction (RT-qPCR) test used to identify individuals infected with the SARS-CoV-2 virus uses a nasal swab to collect RNA from deep within the nasal cavity and is then reverse transcribed into DNA and amplified through cycles.
 Results from a PCR test are reported as a simple “yes” or “no” answer to the question of whether someone is infected.11